rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `updateBiomeColorRendering`

 Biome changes will correctly update the color of grass in chunks without needing a block to change.

+## Prevent Runed Stone from Shocking Creative Players

+**Config option:** `runedStoneIgnoreCreative`

+Runed Stone (shock traps in Outer Lands) will not attempt to shock players in Creative Mode.